 UNU-IAS requires original TOEFL/IELTS score reports (no photocopies accepted).

 Application Processing Fee: None

-Estimated total expenses for studying in Tokyo for 2 years including tuition are approximately 56,000 USD.
-Applicants must show financial resources adequate to meet the full costs of educational and living expenses.
+The estimated total expenses for living and studying in Tokyo for 2 years are approximately USD 56,000, including tuition.
+Applicants must ensure adequate financial resources to meet the full costs of educational and living expenses.

 UNU-IAS may at any time require applicants to provide verification of the information and documents submitted as part of their application and/or additional information including, but not limited to, an interview.

 Please do not call the Admissions Office regarding application status or admission decisions as we will not release them by phone.

 Those who wish to withdraw from the application process should contact the Admissions Office through the online inquiry form.
 When submitting the form, please ensure that “MSc Degree” is selected as the topic of your inquiry, and please use the same email address you used when submitting your application.